 - Amending a Last Will and Testament without the testator’s consent

 Counterfeit goods are imitations of the original, such as counterfeit money, stamps or handbags.
 Forgery, on the other hand, usually involves amending a genuine document in some way, whether by adding to it or removing/erasing something from it.

 This means the prosecution can either proceed on a summary basis or by way of indictment.
 Indictable offences are more serious than summary offences and so carry heavier penalties.

 The Crown will decide whether to charge the accused with a summary offence or an indictable offence.
-This dictates what the maximum available penalty is, if the accused is found guilty.
+This dictates what the maximum available penalty is if the accused is found guilty.

-Penalties for forgery in Canada
+Maximum jail time penalty for forgery in Canada

 The maximum penalty for forgery in Canada is: